ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 > Copying your database is not a migration.
 Your source database still exists until you delete it.
 This way, you can still reconfigure your website with its old database.
 >

-### Use cases
+### Troubleshooting

 During the process of copying the contents of the database, you may encounter difficulties.

 #### No databases are displayed in the list

-This notification means that you only have one active database.
+This means that you only have one active database.
 To copy your source database, you also need an active destination database.
 To do this, you can:

-- Configure a new database available on your Web Hosting plan;
+- Configure a new database available on your Web Hosting plan.
-- Configure a new database on your server [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/);
+- Configure a new database on your [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/) server.
-- Order a "[start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/)" solution or a database server "[Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/)"
+- Order a [Start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/) solution or a [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/) database server.

 #### You already have an action in progress

 This message means that a task is already in progress on your database.
-Go to the `Ongoing tasks`{.action} tab, and check that you have an operation already in progress.
-If so, wait for it to finish before retrying the copy of your database if necessary.
+Go to the `Ongoing tasks`{.action} tab to check this.
+If so, wait for the task to finish, then restart the duplication process of your database.

 #### The destination database does not contain enough space

-Your destination database does not contain enough space.
-There are two ways to do this:
+Your destination database is not of a sufficient size.
+There are two ways to resolve this:

-- Order a new database [start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/) with more space.
+- Order a new [Start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/) database with more space.
 - If you have a [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/) server, switch to a Web Cloud Databases solution with more storage space.

 #### The source and destination databases are incompatible